Independent Democratic Conference: Calls for reunification

 Following the election of Donald Trump as President of the United States in November 2016, the Senate Democratic Conference and grassroots activists (including members of Rise and Resist and several Indivisible groups) stepped up their criticism of the IDC for splitting the Democratic vote in the State Senate and enabling Republicans to maintain control of the chamber.

-In early May 2017, it was revealed that members of the IDC, among them Savino and Peralta, received stipends normally reserved only for chairmen of committees, who, in these cases, were Republicans.
-The payments appear to have been approved by Republican leadership in the state senate.
-It later emerged that this was also made possible through the actions of staff who falsely listed the members of the IDC as committee chairmen.
-The scandal was investigated by the New York Attorney General's Office and the U.S. Attorney for Brooklyn; as of March 2018 (roughly a year later) the status of that inquiry was not known.
+In early May 2017, media reports revealed that members of the IDC--among them Savino and Peralta--received stipends normally reserved only for committee chairs.
+It later emerged that the stipends were made possible through the actions of staff who falsely listed the members of the IDC as committee chairs.
+The scandal was investigated by the New York Attorney General's Office and the U.S. Attorney for Brooklyn.
 At the time, the members of the IDC continued to refuse attempts by the Democratic Party to have the conference join with the "mainstream" Democratic Conference completely or in a coalition.
 On May 24, 2017, Felder urged the IDC to rejoin the mainline Democrats, and suggested that he might rejoin the Democratic Conference as well.

 Dissolution

-On April 4, 2018, the IDC announced that it would dissolve, its members would rejoin the Senate Democratic Conference, and that Klein would become the Deputy Democratic Conference Leader.
+On April 4, 2018, the IDC announced that it would dissolve, that its members would rejoin the Senate Democratic Conference, and that Klein would become the Deputy Democratic Conference Leader.
 The announcement followed a meeting called by Governor Andrew Cuomo at which Cuomo requested that the IDC reunite with the Senate Democratic Conference.
 On April 16, the IDC was dissolved.

-Following the purported dissolution of the IDC, Avella, Alcantara, Carlucci and Hamilton were all stripped of their committee chairships by Senate Majority Leader John J. Flanagan.
+Following the dissolution of the IDC, Avella, Alcantara, Carlucci and Hamilton were all stripped of their committee chairships by Senate Majority Leader John J. Flanagan.
 In addition, 39 IDC staffers were laid off, and Klein was required to move out of his office suite and relinquish his state vehicle.
 Despite their return to the Senate Democratic Conference, all eight former members of the IDC faced challengers in the 2018 Democratic primaries.

 In June 2018, a trial court judge found the IDC's fundraising arrangement with the Independence Party illegal.
 On July 20, 2018, the New York State Board of Elections directed the eight former members of the IDC to return all contributions they had received from the Senate Independence Campaign Committee.